|Dental Hygiene Block Refresher Course||410-706-2282|

 Presented by: Marion C. Manski, RDH, MS

 Marion C. Manski, RDH, MS, earned her certificate and associate's degree in 1983 from The Forsyth School for Dental Hygienists and Northeastern University in Boston, Mass.
 She earned her bachelor's degree in dental hygiene at the University of Maryland School of Dentistry in 1988.
 Ms. Manski also graduated from the University of Maryland Graduate School with a master's degree in 2004.
 In 2006, Ms. Manski became certified in the administration of Local Anesthesia (CT).
-She is an assistant professor and acting director of the Division of Dental Hygiene.
+She is an Assistant Professor and serves as the Director of the Division of Dental Hygiene.
 She also serves as director of admissions and recruitment for the Dental Hygiene Program. pp

 This course will focus extensively on local anesthesia.
 Through didactic and clinical laboratory components, participants will reinforce their skills at performing alveolar nerve block local anesthesia.
 This refresher course, which has been approved by the Maryland State Board of Dental Examiners, is for Maryland dental hygienists who have already taken the required 28 credit hour course.

 Upon completion of this course, the participants should be able to:

 - Define and pronounce all the key terms and anatomical terms

 - List the tissues anesthetized by the IANB and describe target areas

 - Locate and identify the anatomical structures used to determine the local anesthestic needle's penetration site on a skull and a patient